brittonlaroche/MongoDB-Demos/Stitch/charts-google/README.md

 	data.addColumn('number', 'EmployeeCount');
 ...
 ```
 The next step involves calling stitch with an aggregation function to gather the data from the Atlas database.
 We get the result set which contains a department name and employee count for each department.
 We use a "forEach" loop reading each record and storing it in the data table.
-The "id" field is used as the aggregation id to group by which for this query is the department name.
+The "id" field is used as the "aggregation id" to perform the "group by."
+For this query we "group by" the department name and therefor department is the "id" field.

 ```
 cEmployees.aggregate([{"$group":{"_id":"$department","num_employees":{"$sum":1}}}]).asArray()